John Tosi: Professional career

-After his career at Niagara, he was selected in the 15th round (132nd overall) of the 1939 NFL Draft by the Pittsburgh Pirates.
+After his career at Niagara, he was selected in the 15th round (132nd overall) of the 1939 NFL draft by the Pittsburgh Pirates.
 He became the first Niagara player ever to be selected in the draft and one of just eight Niagara attendees to participate professionally.
 He was assigned number 64 with the Pirates, and made one start in three games with them.
 Tosi was sold to the Brooklyn Dodgers shortly before the Pirates' game against the Washington Redskins, after making just three appearances.
 Given $175 per game, Tosi made one appearance with Brooklyn, starting at center during their game against the Philadelphia Eagles before being released along with Beattie Feathers two days later.
 He also played for two teams in minor leagues that year, making one appearance for the Paterson Panthers before going to the local Wilmington Clippers.
 He appeared in four games with the Clippers, starting two.
 He was on their 1940 roster but did not play.
 In 1941, he played for the Roanoke Travelers of the Dixie League before returning to Wilmington in 1942.
 Tosi then retired, but in 1944, high school teammate Ed Michaels convinced him to make a return to football.
 He did, playing alongside Michaels as a guard for the Philadelphia Eagles.
 He was paid $375 per game under coach Greasy Neale, the most Tosi earned in his career.
 He played in just one game with the Eagles.
 After not playing in 1945, he made one last return to the Clippers in 1946 and then retired for good.

 Later life

 Following his football career, Tosi worked for 30 years at Sun Oil Company in Marcus Hook, Pennsylvania.
 He retired in 1961 but later took a job with the NKS beer distributors in Wilmington.
 He retired around 1986.

 He had four sons and one daughter.
 Three of his sons played football, with Mike playing at Columbia University, Jim playing at West Chester University, and John Jr. playing at Princeton University.

-He was inducted into the Delaware Sports Museum and Hall of Fame in 1982, the Southside Athletic Hall of Fame in 1993, and the Niagara University Sports Hall of Fame.
+He was inducted into the Delaware Sports Museum and Hall of Fame in 1982, the Southside Athletic Hall of Fame in 1993, and the Niagara University Sports Hall of Fame at some point.

 Tosi died on November 24, 2002, in his hometown, Wilmington, Delaware.
 He was 88 and died after a short illness.